What does the future of bank branches look like? Detceon has developed an approach that delivers true optimization for branch networks based on facts.

 However, the situation has worsened again due to corona.
 According to a study by Investors Marketing, the number of bank branches is expected to decline by more than eight percent on average over the next few years.
 According to the study, 3,500 branches are expected to be eliminated by 2025.

 In this area of conflict - reduction vs. preservation - pressing questions arise: Where should the branches ideally be located?
 How can I get more customers to come to the branch?
-What services must I offer in the branch to be attractive to customers?
+What services should I offer in the branch to be attractive to customers?
 Am I using the branch building and its space correctly?
 How can we improve our "operational resilience"?

 To answer these and many other questions in this context, Detecon International has developed an integrative approach together with partners: "Digital Efficiency for Bank Branch Networks".
-This approach combines procedures from "Smart Spaces", "Crowd-sourced Data Analytics", and "Building Information Modeling" and thus allows a holistic view of the bank branch world.
+This approach combines procedures from "Smart Spaces", "Crowd-sourced Data Analytics", and "Building Information Modeling" and allows a holistic view of the bank branch world.

 This approach goes far beyond a purely sales-oriented reduction approach.
 It provides real optimization for branch networks based on facts and extensive support for decisions within the framework of the respective branch strategy.